scopetools/cudasirecon/README.md

 ## Building on Mac

 I build with AppleClang 8.1.0.8020042.
 Later versions may not be compatible with the NVIDIA compiler.
-If you get an error like `nvcc fatal : The version ('90000') of the host compiler ('Apple clang') is not supported`, then you need to download and [Command Line Tool for 8.3.2](https://developer.apple.com/download/more/), then run `sudo xcode-select --switch /Library/Developer/CommandLineTools`.
+If during compilation you get an error like `nvcc fatal : The version ('xxxxx') of the host compiler ('Apple clang') is not supported`, then you need to download and install [Command Line Tool for 8.3.2](https://developer.apple.com/download/more/), then run `sudo xcode-select --switch /Library/Developer/CommandLineTools`.
 You will also need to have the [NVIDIA CUDA toolkit](https://developer.nvidia.com/cuda-toolkit) installed (I have used versions 8-10.1 ... so that part doesn't really matter).
-See note below about optionally installing with conda.
+See note below about optionally installing that with conda.

 I use [conda](https://docs.conda.io/en/latest/miniconda.html) for the remaining dependencies and build as follows: